(Revised: January 15, 2021)

 ARTICLE III: COMPOSITION OF THE ASSOCIATION

-The Association shall be composed of members who in turn may be members of its Chapters, Divisions and/or local Sections.
-It shall have officers and staff as are necessary to effectuate its purposes.
+The Association shall be composed of members.
+It shall have officers and staff for conducting necessary administrative activities.

 ARTICLE IV: MEMBERSHIP

-Regular members of OCEESA shall be those of Chinese descent who are interested in and supportive of the objectives of the Association, and who are working in environmental engineering and science, and other related professions.
+Regular members of OCEESA shall be those of Chinese descent who are interested in and supportive of the purposes of the Association, and who are working in environmental engineering and science, and other related professions.
+Other professionals who is interested in and supportive of the purposes of the Association may join as a regular member upon approval by the Executive Council.
 Regular members are entitled to all membership privileges.
-Officers shall be elected among those regular members who are citizens or permanent residents of countries outside of China and Taiwan.

-Honorary members shall be those who are not OCEESA members but has made significant contributions in the improvement of the environment such as, but not limited to environmental engineering, environmental science, humanity, and the growth and development of OCEESA.
-Honorary members are entitled to all membership privileges except voting and being elected as officers.
-Honorary members are nominated by OCEESA members and approved by the Board of Directors.
+Honorary members shall be those who are not OCEESA members but have made significant contributions in the advancement in environmental field such as, but not limited to environmental engineering, environmental science, humanity, and growth and development of OCEESA.
+Honorary members are entitled to all membership privileges except voting right and serving on the Board.
+Honorary members are nominated by OCEESA members, and reviewed and approved by the Board of Directors.

-All regular members, student members, affiliate members, corporate members, shall pay dues as described in the By-Laws.
+All regular members, life members, student members shall pay dues as prescribed in the By-Laws.

 Voting privileges shall be limited to members in good standing and as described in Article IV with each member having one vote.

-- Under the direction of the President, the Secretary/Treasurer shall be responsible for all official correspondence, admission, finances of OCEESA, shall keep all official files and documents, and shall perform such other duties assigned by the President.
-The term of the Secretary/Treasurer shall be one year beginning January 1 of the year.
+- Under the direction of the President, the Secretary/Treasurer shall be responsible for all official correspondence, publication, admission, and finances of OCEESA, shall keep all official files and documents, and shall perform such other duties assigned by the President.

-No officer of OCEESA may serve more than one term of the same office.
+No officer of OCEESA may serve consecutive terms of the same office.

-The President shall appoint, as necessary, advisors, chairman and/or members of standing and ad hoc committees on matters such as admission, nomination, publicity, international affairs, and other operations of the programs of OCEESA.
+The President shall appoint, as necessary, advisors, chairman and/or members of standing and ad hoc committees on matters such as admission, nomination, publicity, international affairs, communications, and other programs of OCEESA.

 Officers of OCEESA may make recommendations to the President for the selection of chairmen and members of subcommittees on matters related to their duties and responsibilities of their offices.
 The President shall approve or reject the recommendations.

-General membership meeting: OCEESA shall hold annual meetings and such other meetings as are necessary to carry out its objectives.
-The time and place of all meetings shall be selected by the Executive Council as proposed in the By-Laws, and notices thereof shall be sent by the Secretary to each member of OCEESA or shall be published in the OCEESA Journal at least two weeks prior to the date of said meeting.
+General membership meeting: OCEESA shall hold annual meetings and other meetings to fulfill its purposes.
+The time and place of all meetings shall be selected by the Executive Council as described in the By-Laws.

-Board meetings: The Board of Directors shall meet at least once a year through telecommunication, video conferencing or physical meeting, at a date to be determined by the Board of Directors.
-A majority of the Board membership shall constitute a quorum.
+Board meetings: The Board of Directors shall meet at least once a year at a date to be determined by the Board of Directors A simple majority of the Board membership shall constitute a quorum.
 Special Board meeting can be held at the request of the President or majority of the Board members.

-Executive Council meeting: The President shall call Executive Council meetings on a pre-established schedule to conduct association business.
+Executive Council meeting: The President shall call the Executive Council meetings as necessary to conduct association business.

 Upon the request of not fewer than 10 members of OCEESA residing within the area defined in their request, the Executive Council may establish a Local Chapter.

-Local Chapters shall be governed by the Constitution, By-Laws, Rule, and Policies established by the Executive Council of the Association.
+Local Chapters shall be governed by the Constitution, By-Laws, Rules, and Policies established by the Executive Council of the Association.

 A Memorandum of Understanding (MOU) shall be established between the OCESSA Executive Council and the local Chapters.